Traveler Tips for Stress Management and Staying Well on the Road

 Talk about Travel with Your Team

-If you’re feeling stressed or anxious regarding upcoming travel, your supervisor or travel manager may be able to identify or creates provisions within your travel policy that will alleviate future concerns.
-This could be something as simple as selecting a hotel provider with an onsite fitness center or prioritizing more direct airline routes.
+If you’re feeling stressed or anxious regarding upcoming travel, your supervisor or travel manager may be able to identify or create provisions within your travel policy that will alleviate future concerns.
+This may be something as simple as selecting a hotel provider with an onsite fitness center or prioritizing more direct airline routes.
 Additionally, your TMC can provide a traveler wellness report with metrics for pinpointing potential signs of burnout.

 Related Resources